MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-collection-storage-limits.md

 By default, your SharePoint storage is available in a central pool from which all sites can draw.
 You, as a global or SharePoint admin, don't need to divvy up storage space or reallocate space based on usage.
 That's all handled automatically: sites use what they need when they need it.
 If you previously set storage limits manually and switch to using pooled storage, SharePoint resets all the limits to 25 TB (25600 GB).
 (Note that the total storage for your organization might be less than 25 TB.)

 If you prefer to fine tune the storage space allocated to each site, you can set your storage management option to "manual" and specify individual site storage limits.

+> [!NOTE]
+> Some functionality is introduced gradually to organizations that have opted in to the [Targeted release option in Office 365](/office365/admin/manage/release-options-in-office-365).
+This means that you might not yet see some features described in this article, or they might look different.

 1. Sign in to https://admin.microsoft.com as a global or SharePoint admin.
 (If you see a message that you don't have permission to access the page, you don't have Office 365 administrator permissions in your organization.)